SUMMARY

 T: Timely – all actions need to be taken promptly

-S: System Thinking incorporate improvements into the system to share learnings and gain a broader improvement.
+S: System Thinking incorporate improvements into the system to share learnings and gain broader improvements.

 STEP 1: FEEDBACK

 Ensure feedback is based on observed actions or inaction, indicate possible impact/hazard, and invite the individual to a conversation about your observations and assumptions.
-It must be non-judgemental by critiquing the individuals’ actions or inaction instead of their personalities.
+It must be non-judgmental, critiquing individuals’ actions or inaction rather than their personalities.

 Key Outcomes: